Federal Income Tax Return for U.S. Citizens - How to file

 Some notes on filing your federal income tax return:

 - To determine whether any part of your financial aid is a taxable scholarship you have to look at the detail of the aid.
-Any aid that went towards tuition (tuition is reported in Box 2 of Form 1098T) is non-taxable, any financial aid greater than tuition and any other payments made to you like support for an internship etc. is considered taxable scholarship.
+Any aid that went towards tuition (tuition is reported in Box 2 of Form 1098T) is non-taxable, any financial aid greater than tuition and any other payments made to you such as support for an internship etc. is considered taxable "non-qualified" scholarship.
 IRS Publication 970 has a table showing what can be considered taxable versus non-taxable.
 Note that Middlebury College reports tuition billed not paid.
 Thus, instead of using Form 1098T find out how much tuition you actually paid during the calendar year (look at your bank statements) and subtract the amount of aid you actually received in that calendar year (form Box 5 Form 1098T).
-Note though that not all aid reported in Box 5 might have been used for tuition, some might have been used for room & board, health insurance, etc.) See www.1098-t.com for details of what Box 5 contains.
+Note that not all aid reported in Box 5 might have been used for tuition, some might have been used for room & board, health insurance, etc.) See www.1098-t.com for details of what Box 5 contains.

 - You might be able to claim an education (Hope and Lifetime Learning) credit.
 Detailed information is available in Publication 970.